LELOCQUOCTHINH/People-Count-Yolo/README.md

-# Dual Camera People Counting System
+# RTSP Camera People Counting System

 This project utilizes the YOLOv4-tiny model for detecting and tracking people using two RTSP streams.
 It counts people entering and exiting a predefined area from both camera streams.